 To deploy, you need the following:

-- A project with an unmodified Magento Commerce template
+- A project with an unmodified Adobe Commerce template

 masterbranch (projects created using the import option may encounter issues)